Canada Supreme Court rules extreme intoxication can be violent crime defense | Law-Order

 The Supreme Court of Canada on Friday ruled that defendants accused of violent crimes such as homicide and sexual assault can use self-induced extreme intoxication as a defense, striking down a federal law supported by women's advocacy groups.
 The Supreme Court said a law passed by Parliament in 1995 that prohibits the defense was unconstitutional and violates the country's Charter of Rights and Freedoms.

-The Supreme Court said a law passed by Parliament in 1995 that prohibits the defense was unconstitutional and violates the country's Charter of Rights and Freedoms.
-At issue was whether defendants accused of a violent crime in criminal court can raise extreme intoxication known as "non-mental disorder automatism" as a defense.
+"Its impact on the principles of fundamental justice is disproportionate to its overarching public benefits.
+It should therefore be declared unconstitutional and of no force or effect," writing for a unanimous Supreme Court, Justice Nicholas Kasirer said of the law.
+At issue was whether defendants accused of a violent crime in a criminal court can raise extreme intoxication - known as "non-mental disorder automatism" - as a defense.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)